Mashiroro/Ma-Guide/Forensics/README.md

 ## oledump
-Used to read a "suspected" word/excel/ppt macro file
+Used to read a "suspected" word/excel/ppt macro file.
+Used for streaming.
 ```
 python3 oledump.py {file}
 python3 oledump.py {file} -s {stream}